 Here are the best 4G LTE Laptops

-The best 4G LTE laptops are quite varied in specs and features, but the gold standard here is by far the HP Elite Dragonfly.
-The reason it's the best of the bunch is that it possesses an incredibly vivid and vibrant display, fast processing performance, and a gorgeous exterior design anyone can fall in love with.
+The best 4G LTE laptops vary in specs and features, but the gold standard is the HP Elite Dragonfly.
+The reason it's the best of the bunch is that it possesses a vivid and vibrant display, fast processing performance, and a gorgeous exterior design anyone can fall in love with.
 However, this is also the most expensive laptop here, coming in at around $2,169.99.

-The Dell Latitude 7400 2-in-1 is also well rounded, hitting around 13 hours of battery with an Intel Core i7-8665U and 16GB of RAM.
-It also boasts a very satisfying aluminum chassis, which looks undeniably gorgeous.
+The Dell Latitude 7400 2-in-1 is well rounded, hitting around 13 hours of battery with an Intel Core i7-8665U and 16GB of RAM.
+It even boasts a satisfying aluminum chassis, which looks undeniably gorgeous.

 The HP Elite Dragonfly sports an excellent midnight blue magnesium chassis coupled with a vivid display that accentuates colorful imagery.
 It’s a great choice for business use with nearly 13 hours of battery life, making it a long-lasting powerhouse.
 If you’re looking for a great laptop with 4G LTE capabilities, the Dragonfly is our number one choice.
 It comes with an Intel XMM 7360 LTE-Advanced chip, which allows users to connect to the internet using 4G.

-Due to its Intel UHD 620 GPU, it’s not made for gaming and should never be used as such.
+Due to its Intel UHD 620 GPU, it’s not made for gaming and shouldn't be used as such.
 However, it’s perfect for getting work done thanks to its 8th Gen Intel Core i7 CPU.
-Frankly, it’s also really nice to look at, although it’s not as nice to listen to.
-The Dragonfly provides underwhelming audio quality.
+It’s also really nice to look at, although it’s not as nice to listen to; the Dragonfly provides underwhelming audio quality.
 It can also be a bit expensive, as this version of the Dragonfly costs $2,169.

 See our full HP Elite Dragonfly review